 Mysore, the erstwhile capital of the Mysore Maharajas, is the cultural capital of Karnataka.
 The palaces which were built for the kings and their families were not only for pleasure but they are glowing with artistic beauty, hence they attract people from all over the world.
 Mysore is one of the top destinations of Karnataka Tourism and also one of the famous tourist places to visit in India.

 Mysore, the City of Palaces, still retains its old world charm with its palaces, heritage buildings, traditions and temples.
 Mysore Palace is amongst the grandest royal buildings in India.
 Called the seat of the Wodeyars, the palace is a reflection of fine Indo-Saracenic architecture style.
 Carved wooden doors, mosaic floors and a series of paintings depicting the life in Mysore further embellish the charm of the palace.
-Lalitha Mahal Palace, Jagan Mohan Palace, Jayalakshmi Vilas Mansion, Cheluvamba Mansion and Karanji Mansion are other Palaces to visit in Mysore as part of Mysore 2 day tour and Mysore 3 day trip.
+Lalitha Mahal Palace, Jagan Mohan Palace, Jayalakshmi Vilas Mansion, Cheluvamba Mansion and Karanji Mansion are other Places to visit in Mysore as part of Mysore 2 day tour and Mysore 3 day trip.
 Some of the Palaces have now become attraction for visitors, some of them are government offices and some are hotels, and university office.

 Reference: Mysore Travel Guide